 The business community employs a high percentage of international experts and the citizens in Lyngby-Taarbæk are among the most well-educated in the country.

 The print infrastructure falls under the IT department’s remit.
-Lyngby-Taarbæk operates a multi-vendor fleet, comprising in excess of two hundred and thirty multifunctional devices (MFDs) from four different brands, and will soon add a fifth vendor to its armoury.
+Lyngby-Taarbæk operates a multi-vendor fleet, comprising in excess of two hundred and thirty multifunctional devices (MFDs) from four different brands, and will soon add a fifth vendor to its printer armoury.

-As a large municipality, Lyngby-Taarbæk’s print infrastructure serves thousands of end-users across ninety locations.
+As a large municipality, Lyngby-Taarbæk’s print infrastructure serves thousands of end-users across its locations.
 The municipality operates two networks, one for administrative functions including the town hall which equates to around 4,000 end-users, and the second, serving the region’s educational establishments, catering to around 1,000 teachers, and up to 7,000 students.

-Other key features included HCP’s full data encryption and built-in auditing functionality, which supports GDPR compliance, and the ability to achieve role-based permissions through integration with LDAP.
+Other key features included are HCP’s full data encryption and built-in auditing functionality, which supports GDPR compliance, and the ability to achieve role-based permissions through integration with LDAP.